tomduckering/ruby-rpm-build/README.md

 ruby-rpm-builder
 ================

+Run `build.sh`

+SRPMs should pop out into a directory called `SRPMS`.
-Run `build.sh` - RPMs should pop out into a directory called, unsurprisingly, `RPMS`.
+RPMs should pop out into a directory called, unsurprisingly, `RPMS`.